 So the question becomes, what to do about it?
 Well, the citation that the young man received looks like any speeding ticket that you might get when pulled over on the highway.
 It’s a yellowish-orange, small, rectangular-shaped document that gives you the basics of the charges: the date on which it occurred, the officer’s information, the officer’s description of the facts, and the court date and time.
 On the back, it also lists ways in which you can simply pay the fine associated with the charges (it will literally give you a list of ways, like pay by mail, internet, or over the phone).
 The municipality will strongly encourage you to simply pay for the fine instead of showing up in court, because they do not want a lot of people on the night docket.

 But this is not your only option.
 Another option would be contact an attorney with the knowledge and skill to either get the charges reduced or dropped.
-The affordable St. Louis criminal defense attorneys at Brinkman & Alter, LLC have been making sure that our client’s rights and needs are taken care for years.
+The affordable St. Louis criminal defense attorneys at The Law Office of Jennifer Alter-Rieken have been making sure that our client’s rights and needs are taken care for years.
 Our goal is to put you in the best position possible, make sure you receive the most appropriate outcome, and do it all at an affordable cost.